foobuzz/todo/README.md

 	    3 | Buy the gift for Stefany ⌛ 11 days remaining
 	    8 | Listen to the podcast about movies #culture.cinema
 	$ todo culture
-	    8 | Listen to the podcast about movies #culture.cinema
+	    8 | Listen to the podcast about movies #cinema
 	$ todo culture.chemistry
-	    7 | Read the article about chemistry #culture.chemistry
+	    7 | Read the article about chemistry

 You can specify the visibility of a context.
 This visibility will apply to all tasks belonging to the context that have the default visibility (discreet).
 If a task has a non-default visibility, it'll override the visibility of its context.